 First, we want to detect all license plates in one frame (one frame could contain multiple cars).
-The output here is a bounding box of detected license plates for the concealment.
+The output here is a bounding box of detected license plates for concealment.
 We have around 13.000 labeled images for this task.

-We mentioned that our system must be both fast and precise, so we have trade-off between speed and accuracy.
+We mentioned that our system must be both fast and precise, so we have a trade-off between speed and accuracy.
 The most precise model for object detection is Faster R-CNN model, but the fastest one is SSD MobileNet (source).
-After experiments with the both, we chose SSD MobileNet.
+After experiments with both, we chose SSD MobileNet.